Supporting Children with Tube Feeding Dependence

 Our goal is to support safe oral skill development, reduce oral aversion, and build positive feeding experiences at a pace aligned with your child's medical readiness.
 Therapy emphasizes responsive, pressure-free feeding approaches to protect your child's relationship with food.
 Progress is guided by your child's medical stability, developmental readiness, and comfort level.

-All oral feeding recommendations are provided within parameters of medical clearance and in collaboration with your child's medical team.
+All oral feeding recommendations are provided within parameters of medical clearance and your child’s medical plan.
 We do not adjust tube feeding schedules or nutritional plans, but we will coordinate with your child's medical providers and/or registered dietician.